Social care assessment under the Care Act 2014

 - are not at risk of abuse or neglect.

-If you change your mind later then the LA must offer you an assessment.
+If you change your mind later, and no longer want the assessment then the LA should respect this.

 Who will do the assessment?